andriesbron/Ffmbash/README.md

 ./ffmbash.sh -t hls_file -c hls
 ```

-will load apple_hls command, because, that one is configured in hls_file.txt.
+will load the apple_hls command, because, that one is configured in hls_file.txt.

 ### Use a template file